OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Transferring-Files.md

 ### `rsync`
 [//]: # (step by step instructions on using rsync)

 On Mac or Linux, we can use the command-line utility `rsync` (remote sync) to transfer files to and from the Omega.
-It's included with Mac OS and most Linux distributions by default, but in case you don't have it simply run the below commands to install it:
+It's included with Mac OS and most Linux distributions by default (including the Omega's).
+In case you don't have it, simply run the below commands to install it on your local machine:

 ```
 sudo apt-get update
 sudo apt-get install rsync
 ```

+`rsync` can simply send files as-is over to the remote server, but if the files already exist then it takes a smarter approach to sending new data.
+It will look at the *differences* between the two sets of files, then applies the differences to the files to bring them up-to-date.

 `rsync` uses the `ssh` protocol when connecting to remote servers.
 When working with an Omega, specify the username as `root` and provide the password when prompted (`onioneer` by default).